 To help justice organization use the Triple Aim, A2JBC ‘s A2J Measurement Working Group created a Triple Aim Measurement Framework and, in August 2018, a User Guide titled “Walking the Talk about Measuring Access to Justice - Applying the Access to Justice Triple Aim and Measurement Framework”.

 In 2019, more than 50 justice sector organizations endorsed A2JBC’s Access to Justice Triple Aim.
 Their endorsement demonstrates broad cross-sectoral agreement that, indeed, there is an access to justice problem—something we’ve known for years, if not decades—and that we are committed to doing something about it.

 In 2022, A2JBC's Leadership Group engaged in extensive dialogue to create A2JBC's Vision and Objectives to further guide their work together.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."

 - Margaret Mead

 A2JBC depends on the volunteer time spent by the members of its Leadership Group, committees and working groups.
-Key to fulfilling the catalyst role of A2JBC is the Strategic Coordinator, Jane Morley QC, whose job it is to strategize, communicate, convene, facilitate, engage and support volunteers and Triple Aim endorsee organizations.
+Key to fulfilling the catalyst role of A2JBC is the Strategic Coordinator, Tina Parbhakar, whose job it is to strategize, communicate, convene, facilitate, engage and support volunteers and Triple Aim endorsee organizations.